code-dot-org/code-dot-org/apps/docs/js-interpreter.md

 [NeilFraser/JS-Intepreter](https://github.com/NeilFraser/JS-Interpreter)
 is the main repository where development of the interpreter takes place.
 It gets updated sporadically every 3-6 months or so.
-The goal of "upgrading the interpreter" is about getting the updates in this repository to work on code.org.
+The goal of "upgrading the interpreter" is about getting the updates in this repository to work on Code.org.

-### Code.org's "fork" of Neil's JS-Interpreter
+### Code.org's fork of Neil's JS-Interpreter

 [code-dot-org/JS-Interpreter](https://github.com/code-dot-org/JS-Interpreter) is a fork of Neil Fraser's interpreter which adds a bunch of developer oriented tooling like testing